 The potential for recurrence of CRPS is often of great concern to children with this syndrome and to their parents.
 Studies have shown a fairly high rate of recurrence in the same limb after successful treatment or spread to another limb concurrent with the initial diagnosis.
-Recurrence occurred in approximately 30% to 50% for patients, a much higher rate than the rate of 1.8% per patient-year reported for adults.
+Recurrence occurred in approximately $30\%^5$ to $50\%^{25}$ of patients, a much higher rate than the rate of 1.8% per patient-year reported for adults.
 Although recurrence is common, it generally seems to respond more readily to physical therapy and related treatments than the initial episode.
-Although recurrence but to physical therapy and related treatments than the initial episode.
-A case report by Tong and Nelson lilustrated that for some children the recurrent bouts of CRPS may be as severe as or even more severe than the original.
+A case report by Tong and Nelson illustrated that for some children the recurrent bouts of CRPS may be as severe as or even more severe than the original.